matthiaslim/CSC1108Assignment/README.md

 python -m venv env

+# If you have encounter issue to generate a Script for windows follow these steps

+- Step 1 : pip install virtualenv
+- Step 2: virtualenv env

 # Use this line to activate the virtual environment

 For Windows :

+- use command prompt to do the following:
 - .\env\Scripts\activate

 For Mac/Unix OS:

+- use terminal to do the following:
 - source env/bin/activate

 # Step 3 : Installing dependencies